Emergency medical services: Emergency medical dispatcher

 An emergency medical dispatcher is also called an EMD.
 An increasingly common addition to the EMS system is the use of highly trained dispatch personnel who can provide "pre-arrival" instructions to callers reporting medical emergencies.
 They use carefully structured questioning techniques and provide scripted instructions to allow callers or bystanders to begin definitive care for such critical problems as airway obstructions, bleeding, childbirth, and cardiac arrest.
 Even with a fast response time by a first responder measured in minutes, some medical emergencies evolve in seconds.
-Such a system provides, in essence, a "zero response time," and can have an enormous impact on positive patient outcomes.
+Such a system provides, in essence, a "zero response time", and can have an enormous impact on positive patient outcomes.

 First responder

 Certified first responders may be sent to provide first aid, sometimes to an advanced level.
 Their duties include the provision of immediate life-saving care in the event of a medical emergency; commonly advanced first aid, oxygen administration, cardio-pulmonary resuscitation (CPR), and automated external defibrillator (AED) usage.
 The first responder training is considered a bare minimum for emergency service workers who may be sent out in response to an emergency call.
 First responders are commonly dispatched by the ambulance service to arrive quickly and stabilize the patient before the ambulance arrives, and to then assist the ambulance crew.

 Some EMS agencies have set up volunteer schemes, who can be dispatched to a medical emergency before the ambulance arrives.
 Examples of this include Community First Responder schemes run by ambulance services the UK and similar volunteer schemes operated by the fire services in France.
 In some countries such as the US, there may be autonomous groups of volunteer responders such as rescue squads.
 Police officers and firefighters who are on duty for another emergency service may also be deployed in this role, though some firefighters are trained to a more advanced medical level.
+Some volunteer-based EMS agencies or rescue squads may sponsor the training of volunteers or offer subsidized costs for EMT training courses.

 Besides first responders who are deployed to an emergency, there are others who may be stationed at public events.
 The International Red Cross and Red Crescent Movement and St John Ambulance both provide first aiders in these roles.